-TFF FCB (VIE 11 888 11) Final Version (last update 03/04/2014)
+TFF FCB (VIE 11 888 11) Final Version (last update 15/04/2014)

 Intervention logic Indicators Sources of verification Hypotheses ✓ Specific targets for this indicator may be set quantitatively and/or described qualitatively after the baseline study and when further detailing the FCB intervention strategies.
-The extent to which the FCB significantly contributes to the launching and/or development of (sustainable) winwin partnerships between Vietnamese actors and Belgian actors, themselves appropriately contributing to exchange of experience and on-going professional development of the actors involved. ✓ Specific targets for this indicator may be set quantitatively (such as number of Vietnamese and Belgian actors involved) and/or described qualitatively (relevance and sustainability of the partnerships / networks) after the baseline study and when further detailing the FCB intervention strategies.
+The extent to which the FCB significantly contributes to the launching and/or development of (sustainable) winwin partnerships between Vietnamese actors and Belgian actors, themselves appropriately contributing to exchange of experience and on-going professional development of the actors involved. ✓ Specific targets for this indicator may be set quantitatively (such as number of Vietnamese and Belgian actors involved). ✓ Specific targets for this indicator may be set quantitatively (relevance and sustainability of the partnerships / networks) after the baseline study and when further detailing the FCB intervention strategies.
 Overall % of female participation in direct CB funded by the FCB.
 Remarks: some indicators detailed at result level are also relevant at the SO level.
 Qualitative progress and results reporting by PMU and by partners / service providers in the implementation of the FCB Opinion of MTR and ETR FCB intervention strategies remain aligned to any key changes in national strategies such as the "Human Resource Development Strategy of Vietnam 2011-2020", the Higher Education Reform Agenda (HERA) 2006-2020 and the national SEDP.
 Good coordination and synergy between the FCB and (the CB components and ambitions of) other BTC interventions in Vietnam.
 Both from Vietnamese and Belgian side, there is a strong demand and potential for win-win partnerships (including professional networks) in the FCB targeted areas of capacity.
 Remarks: some hypotheses and/or assumptions detailed at result level are also relevant at the SO level.
 R 1 Result 1: Effective approaches and practices of training/capacity building are used by beneficiary institutions Satisfied participants (cf. activity 1.1 - participants with a management, leadership or other key position) indicating that they now better understand the relevance and main advantages and challenges of effective embedded training / capacity building concepts and are supportive to apply them for their own organisations.
 Vietnamese professionals (having participated in activity 1.1) sufficiently capacitated in effective training / capacity building in their own organisations or in the organisations that they support as service deliverers.
-Vietnamese organisations satisfied of FCB support for developing their own effective training / CB strategies and actually implementing such strategies. evaluation data; with systematic feedback, self- Sufficient interest among Vietnamese stakeholders in tackling the shortcomings of stand-alone approaches in (long and short term) training and in sharing, exploring and using better (international and national) practices and concepts of effective training / capacity building.
+Vietnamese organisations satisfied of FCB support for developing their own effective training / CB strategies and actually implementing such strategies.
+FCB monitoring & evaluation data; with systematic feedback, self-assessments and/or peer reviews by participants.
+Qualitative progress and results reporting by PMU and by partners / service providers in the implementation of the FCB Opinion of MTR and ETR Sufficient interest among Vietnamese stakeholders in tackling the shortcomings of stand-alone approaches in (long and short term) training and in sharing, exploring and using better (international and national) practices and concepts of effective training / capacity building.
 Initial successes in blended, interlinked and embedded training / capacity building and concrete examples of their effectiveness in the Vietnamese context will further increase interest in and support for approaches to effective CB.
 Within the current Vietnamese context, there is no scope, demand or opening for the FCB to directly target institutional and organisational Capacity building.
 Institutional or Organisational Capacity